e-gov/GOVSSO/TechnicalSpecification.md

 Logout tokens usually contain the same `sid` claim.
 When a logout token is received the client application must find all application sessions that contain ID Tokens with the same `sid` claim value and terminate them (force the user to log out on the same user agent).

 When an application session was terminated internally by GOVSSO, the logout token may instead contain only a `sub` claim.
-In this case the client application is expected to terminate all session that contain id tokens with matching sub value (force the user to log out on all user agents).
+In this case the client application is expected to terminate all session that contain ID Tokens with matching sub value (force the user to log out on all user agents).

 ### 7.3 Protection against false request attacks